Should I Add Perforations to My Shrink Sleeve Labels?

 Whether done during the production of the sleeve, or inline as the sleeve is being applied to your product, perforations are often well-worth the extra cost, and sometimes even necessary.
 Since shrink sleeves are becoming more and more popular for product packaging, don’t neglect this valuable add-on for your products.

 Want high-quality shrink sleeves for your products?
-Shop custom shrink sleeve labels today.
+Shop custom shrink sleeve labels today or fill out the form below to be connected with a sales representative.